 Following the product update and the service repackaging, the last step was to reposition the company.
 This demonstrated to the client that, with the launch of the new offering, the company was very responsive and good value based on what the client ordered.

 DKO’s client was delighted with the new, transparent pricing structure, with the fast turnaround and the improved relationship.
 They signed new 3 year contracts.
-As an unexpected bonus, this new approach led to DKO being awarded a contract to take over running their in-house design studio in New York, USA.
+As an unexpected bonus, this new approach led to being awarded a contract to take over running their design studio in New York, USA.

 The final outcome when Nick had completed his involvement was that total revenue increased to more than £4m and profits had risen over 2.5 times to more than £1m in 2 years.